 Many terms related to shareholders’ rights can be set forth in a corporation’s Certificate of Incorporation or bylaws.

 Corporate shareholders’ rights often vary, depending on the size of the corporation.
-For example, shareholders’ rights in a private corporation with only a few key holders will differ greatly from rights afforded a shareholder in a large, publicly-traded company.
+For example, shareholders’ rights in a private corporation with only a few key holders will differ greatly from rights afforded to a shareholder in a large, publicly-traded company.

-In close corporations, shareholders’ rights will be set forth with specificity in a shareholder’s agreement among the holders.
+In close corporations, shareholder rights will be set forth with specificity in a shareholder’s agreement among the holders.
 In larger corporations with a larger number of shareholders, the Certificate of Incorporation and the bylaws are the primary governing documents.

 Delaware law sets forth default rules and rights that will govern in the event that a corporation’s governing documents are silent on an issue and, importantly, spells out certain limited rights that cannot be waived in such documents.